naomizubeldia/Spoonacular-Recipe-Nutrients-Dataset/README.md

 * Carbs- amount of carbs in grams

 ## Contents
 This repository contains an ipynb contains the code used and a csv of the data exported from python.
+There is also an EDA of the data in an ipynb file.